suchja/wine/README.md

 ### Start using Wine

-After initializing your Wine prefix you can verify that it is properly running by starting Notepad:
+After initializing your Wine prefix you can verify that you are running the expected version:

+`wine --version`

+The next check is to start Notepad and verify that GUI works:

 `wine notepad.exe`